-The foundation mainly sponsors small, private aid organisations run on a voluntary basis and which carry out or enable projects «helping others to help themselves».
+The foundation mainly sponsors smaller organisations which carry out or enable projects «helping others to help themselves».
 Such organisations have their registered office in Switzerland or a personal connection with Switzerland.

 We give priority to the following: